 Admission to HT ATCP requires a baccalaureate degree from a regionally accredited institution of higher education.
 The applicant must submit official transcripts from every college and/or university attended.
-Applicants' transcripts must demonstrate a 2.5 GPA overall or in the final 60 hours of coursework taken.
+The applicant's transcripts must demonstrate a 2.5 GPA overall or in the final 60 hours of coursework taken.
 HT ATCP computes the overall GPA based on all transcripts.